Aphelexi/WRO24_FE_MCD/README.md

   ^Hooray, robot is nice and straight!
 ##  Obstacle Challenge strategy

-  Ryoiki Tenkai.
-Infinite Yap
-  Our obstacle challenge has a lot of overlap with the open challenge.
-There are only a few additions and differences.
-Firstly, there is an extra stage to the color filtering.
-This is to also accomodate for the pillars we will be running into.
-One for the red, and another for the green pillar.
+Our obstacle challenge shares significant similarities with the open challenge, with only a few key differences.
+The primary distinction is the additional stage in the color filtering process, designed to address the presence of obstacles such as pillars on the course.
+Specifically, the system is now configured to recognize and differentiate between red and green pillars, which requires an enhanced color filtering algorithm.
+This adaptation ensures that the robot can accurately detect and navigate around these new obstacles, thereby improving its ability to complete the course effectively.
+The integration of these additional color filters enhances the robot's situational awareness and obstacle avoidance capabilities, which are crucial for navigating the more complex environment of the obstacle challenge.

 ##  Parts List
-update this from the google classroom
+update this from the google classroom or else we are cooked!!

 + TRA97074-1 Traxxas TRX-4M Ford Bronco 1/18 RTR 4X4 Trail Truck, White | [Link](https://www.bigboyswithcooltoys.ca/products/tra97074-1-traxxas-trx-4m-ford-bronco-1-18-rtr-4x4-trail-truck-white)
 + Lego Mindstorm Ev3 Core Set | [Link](https://www.amazon.com/Lego-Mindstorm-Ev3-Core-45544/dp/B00DEA55Z8)